-Since MOMs tend to pump more than most, we also recommend the Arden line of nursing/pumping bras, which are a little more luxurious.
+Since MOMs tend to pump more than most, we also recommend The Dairy Fairy line of nursing/pumping bras, which are a little more luxurious.

 Once your babies start getting bigger and eating more, I recommend getting bigger bottles if you are filling up the smaller ones.
 Medela 8oz Bottles work great.

 Instead of washing your parts each time you pump, you can rinse and keep in the fridge (don’t be too gross – give them a thorough cleaning every day or two).
 You can keep them in the cooler, a plastic bag or a wet bag.
 See here for in-depth advice on pumping at work.

 If you are pumping heavily, I also recommend the Kiinde breast milk storage and feeding solution.
 Talk about cleaning few parts!